 }

-The Critical Database Corruption Issue
+A Second Problem — The Database Corruption

 But the worst part wasn’t just the Chrome error.
 My app had a critical bug: